White-headed buffalo weaver

 The white-headed buffalo weaver or white-faced buffalo-weaver (Dinemellia dinemelli) is a species of passerine bird in the family Ploceidae native to East Africa.
 The buffalo part of its name derives from its habit of following the African buffalo, feeding on disturbed insects.
 Two subspecies are recognized.

 Taxonomy

 The white-headed buffalo weaver was first described by the German naturalist Eduard Rüppell in 1845.

 Subspecies

 Two subspecies of the white-headed buffalo weaver are now recognized.

-D. d. dinemelli (E. Rüppell, 1845), northern part of its range: Sudan, Ethiopia, Somalia, Uganda, northern Kenya.

-D. d. boehmi (A. Reichenow, 1885), southern part of its range: Kenya and Tanzania.